Updated: April 27, 2026

 Advertising (Optional): If you have a budget, plan your social media or platform advertising campaigns to coincide with your pre-save and release periods.

 Consider Key Dates and Events: Are there any relevant holidays, cultural events, or personal milestones that you can tie into your release?
-A Valentine's Day release for a love song or a summer anthem dropping right before vacation season can be effective.
+A Valentine's Day release for a love song or a summer anthem dropping right before vacation season can be beneficial.

 Be Flexible and Adapt: Even with the best planning, things can change.
-Be prepared to adjust your timeline if unexpected opportunities arise or if you run into delays in the production or distribution process.
+Be ready to adjust your timeline if unexpected opportunities arise or if you run into delays in the production or distribution process.

 Sustaining Momentum Beyond the Initial Release